How it All Began...

 Adopting a baby can be a lengthy process - how did you get through the wait?

 Thankfully, our wait wasn’t as long as some have had.
-We matched only 5 months into the process, but we had to wait almost 6 months for the boys to be born.
-But as we waited, we decided to have a summer of fun and do all of the things we knew we wouldn’t be able to do once we had a baby.
+We were chosen only five months into the process, but we had to wait almost six months for the boys to be born.
+As we waited, we decided to have a summer of fun and do all of the things we knew we wouldn’t be able to do once we had a baby.
 So we spent time going to concerts and fairs, having long dinners out, and taking little trips.
 It was just what we needed!

 Would you adopt again?
 Why or why not?